 Just arrived in Berlin?

-We teamed up with Neon wood to connect our students to a stylishly designed living space for students who love the buzz of big cities.
+Neon wood offers students stylishly designed living spaces who love the buzz of big cities.

 Living in their fully furnished apartments grants you access to high speed internet, a 24-hour laundry lounge and a very spacious community lobby.
 In the lobby, you will always find comfortable study corners, billiards, table tennis, air hockey and a private gaming room with couches and a big screen TV.
 They advocate creativity, community and openness, and will host talks, music nights and other events, both big and small.

 Also see House of Nations.
 Sitting directly on the M21 Tram line, these brand new apartments provide a super convenient connection between our Funkhaus campus and the city.
 The fully furnished apartments are all inclusive and include kitchenette, bed linen, laundry facilities (coin operated), wifi, concierge and (for confirmed dBs Students) they even provide support obtaining your Anmeldung and household insurance.

 While you’re in Berlin, you’ll want to learn some German!
 It definitely makes life easier and it’s also a fun language to learn when you’re in the right language school.
 That’s why we teamed up with Speakeasy to offer discount courses to dBs Students.

 They offer both intensive and evening courses, and you can also book as one-to-one sessions with their tutors.
 Check out their course plan online and get your German skills up to speed.

 For students applying for a German language visa, Speakeasy offer a low cost, highly supportive and very welcoming option.
 They offer ongoing support such as assistance & tips for completing your visa application, access to affordable health insurance and even options for accommodation.

 Short Term Solutions